zufan-yp/base-botyp/README.md

 # python-twitter-menfess-bot

-Twitter menfess bot to create an autobase account.
+base - bot yp to create an autobase account.
 All messages sent to the account containing keywords will be tweeted

 ## Guide